Thomas Lamont Moton

 Copyright 2012 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-AVONDALE, AZ - A Phoenix man convicted of first-degree murder in the shooting of his ex-girlfriend has been sentenced to natural life in prison.
+PHOENIX - A Phoenix man faces an Oct.
+11 sentencing after being convicted of first-degree murder in the 2012 fatal shooting of his ex-girlfriend in a high school parking lot.

-Authorities say Takesha Barnes was shot multiple times in the parking lot of Avondale's Westview High School on May 25, 2012.
+Takesha Barnes was shot multiple times May 25, 2012 in the parking lot of Avondale's Westview High School.

 The 33-year-old Barnes had been attending a ceremony for her eighth-grade daughter.

 Barnes was declared dead at a Phoenix hospital.

 Avondale police said Barnes had taken out an order of protection four days before the shooting after repeated threats by Moton.